 What a wonky little setup.
 I like it.

 Moments later, as I was fumbling with my backpack, Brandon Phillips connected and sent a deep fly ball in my direction.
 I knew I was going to be able to make a play on it.
-I just had to scoot a few feet to my left, and Brandon was right there to get a great shot.
+I just had to scoot a few feet to my left.
 Look closely and you’ll see the ball streaking into my glove:

 Sensing that I had a better chance of getting another ball at the dugout rather than in the outfield, I headed to the 1st base side with a few minutes remaining in BP: